MicrosoftDocs/azure-devops-docs/docs/organizations/security/data-location.md

 - North Europe (EU)
 - India
 - United Kingdom
-- United States (US)
+- United States

-We default your organization to your closest geography.
-However, you can choose a different geography.
-If you change your mind afterward, you can [migrate your organization to a different geography](../accounts/change-organization-location.md).
+By default, your organization uses the closest location.
+However, you can [migrate your organization to a different location](../accounts/change-organization-location.md).

-For more information, see [Data residency in Azure](https://azure.microsoft.com/global-infrastructure/data-residency/#overview).

 ## Customer data

-Except [as noted](#transferring-your-data), Azure DevOps maintains all customer data within your selected geography.
+Except [as noted later in this article](#transferring-your-data), Azure DevOps maintains all customer data within your selected geographical location.
 Customer data includes the following data types:

 - Source code
 - Work items
 - Test results
 - Geo-redundant mirrors and offsite backups

 Azure DevOps works with and uses many Microsoft Azure services.
-For more information and details on customer data retention by location, see [Data residency in Azure](https://azure.microsoft.com/global-infrastructure/data-residency/).
+For more information on customer data retention by location, see [Data residency in Azure](https://azure.microsoft.com/global-infrastructure/data-residency/).

 ### Profile data

-Azure DevOps stores information that's global in nature, such as user identities and profile information as follows:
+Azure DevOps stores information that's global in nature, such as user identities and profile information, as follows:

-- US-based users: profile data is in US data center
+- US-based users: Profile data is in the US datacenter.
-- EU-based users: profile data is in EU data center
+- EU-based users: Profile data is in the EU datacenter.
-- UK-based users: profile data is in UK data center
+- UK-based users: Profile data is in the UK datacenter.
-- Users from all other countries and regions: profile data is in US data center
+- Users from all other countries and regions: Profile data is in the US datacenter.

 ### Token data

-Azure DevOps considers token information, such as personal access tokens (PATs) and SSH keys, global in nature, and stores this information in a US data center.
+Azure DevOps considers token information, such as personal access tokens and SSH keys, global in nature.
+The service stores this information in a US datacenter.

 ## Allowlist data for tenant policies

-We recommend using groups with your tenant policy allow list(s).
+We recommend using groups with your tenant policy allowlists.
 If you use a named user, be aware that a reference to the named user's identity resides in the United States, Europe (EU), and Southeast Asia (Singapore).

 ## Transferring your data

-We don't transfer customer data outside of your selected geography.
-However, we transfer your data if we need to do any of the following actions:
+We don't transfer customer data outside your selected location.
+However, we transfer your data if we need to take any of the following actions:

-- provide customer support
+- Provide customer support
-- troubleshoot the service
+- Troubleshoot the service
-- comply with legal requirements
+- Comply with legal requirements

-If needed, you can transfer your data using preview, beta, or other prerelease services.
-These services typically store your data in the United States, but may store it globally.
+If necessary, you can transfer your data by using preview, beta, or other prerelease services.
+These services typically store your data in the United States, but they might store it globally.

 > [!NOTE]
-> For builds and releases running on Microsoft-provided macOS agents, your data will be transferred to a GitHub data center in the US.
-This data center location is owned and managed by GitHub with compliance certifications, such as SOC 1 & 2 Type II reports available [here](https://github.com/security).
+> For builds and releases running on Microsoft-provided macOS agents, your data will be transferred to a GitHub datacenter in the United States.
+GitHub owns and manages this datacenter location with compliance certifications, such as [SOC 1 and 2 Type II reports](https://github.com/security).

-Microsoft doesn't control or limit the geographies from which you or your users may access your data.
+Microsoft doesn't control or limit the locations from which you or your users can access your data.

 > [!NOTE]
-> Because there's only one region in Brazil, customer data is replicated to south-central United States for disaster recovery and load balancing purposes.
+> Because there's only one region in Brazil, customer data in Brazil is replicated to the South Central US region for disaster recovery and load balancing.
 For more information, see [Data residency in Azure](https://azure.microsoft.com/global-infrastructure/data-residency/).

 ## Related articles